Component 3: Fine Motor Development

 - Fold a piece of paper with accuracy and symmetry

-- Work a puzzles of up to 10 pieces
+- Works on puzzles of 10 or more pieces

 - Use simple tools (e.g., stapler, hole punch, scissors, tape dispenser)